Understanding Compatibility of AR Components

 Do AR-10 and AR-15 share any parts?

-Only a few—triggers, grips, buffer tubes, some small parts, and some muzzle devices may carry over.
-Most other parts—especially uppers, lowers, and bolts—are completely different.
+A few — triggers, grips, buffer tubes, various small parts, and some muzzle devices may carry over.
+Most other parts — especially uppers, lowers, bolts, and barrels — are completely different.

 What buffer system do AR-9 and AR-10 rifles use?